-Baidu mission: two-pillar business strategy, and value propositions acting as a glue for its key users/customers
+Baidu mission: two-pillar business strategy and value propositions acting as a glue for its key users/customers

 This mission is achieved via a two-pillar strategy:

-- Strengthening the mobile foundation (similar to Google’s mobile-first)
+- Strengthening the mobile foundation (similar to Google’s mobile-first).

-- And leading in artificial intelligence
+- And leading in artificial intelligence.

-value proposition.
-Thus, to generate a value chain that works for these stakeholders, has to balance it with a diversified
+Thus, to generate a value chain that works for these stakeholders, value proposition:has to balance it with a diversified

-- Customers: with 775,000 active online marketing customers in 2017, consisting of SMEs, large domestic businesses and multinational companies, distributed across retail and e-commerce, network service, medical and healthcare, franchise investment, financial services, education, online games, transportation, construction and decoration, and business services.
+- Customers: with 775,000 active online marketing customers in 2017, consisting of SMEs, large domestic businesses, and multinational companies, distributed across retail and e-commerce, network service, medical and healthcare, franchise investment, financial services, education, online games, transportation, construction and decoration, and business services.
 Those businesses look for a trackable, and sustainable ROI for their paid advertising campaigns.
-By bidding on keywords, they can target specific audiences
+By bidding on keywords, they can target specific audiences.

-- revenues with Baidy by displaying banner ads on their sites in relevant spaces filled by search algorithm (think of it as the Google’s AdSense Network).
-Those publishers and sites can generate additional revenues and monetize their content without relying on a complex infrastructure, that instead is employed by Union Member: share
+- revenues with Baidy by displaying banner ads on their sites in relevant spaces filled by the search algorithm (think of it as Google’s AdSense Network).
+Those publishers and sites can generate additional revenues and monetize their content without relying on complex infrastructure, that instead is employed by Union Member: share

 For instance, as Google) moves more and more toward AI, the need to balance the value proposition for Union Members might fickle.(like